mandino/theboxerboston.com/wp-content/plugins/the-events-calendar/readme.txt

 * Fixed an incorrect redirect when visiting an event with the wrong date in the URL
 * Addressed a bug that prevented correctly saving venue and organizer information when an event is saved
 * Moved the iCalendar feed to the core The Events Calendar plugin
+* Moved the Google Calendar feed to the core The Events Calendar plugin
 * Moved all HTML Markup (and the loop) to the List Widget template (thanks to cityofroundrock for the idea!)
 * Now only enqueueing events-admin.css on appropriate Events Pages (thanks to verdipro on the forums for reporting this!)
 * Fixed an issue where Category CSS classes were being removed from Events when in Responsive Mode (thanks to Andy Fragen for the report!)